sawyerit/docker_images/central_switch/README.md

 This project provides software and hardware installation instructions for monitoring and controlling your house locally or remotely (via the web or a smart phone).
 The software is designed to run on a [Raspberry Pi](www.raspberrypi.org), and supports:
 * Monitoring of the state of the garage doors (indicating whether they are open, closed, opening, or closing)
 * Remote control of the garage doors
-* Logging of all garage door activity (todo: via ifttt to google sheet??)
+* Logging of all garage door activity to a Google spreadsheet

 In future updates:
 * Monitoring man doors of your house